Welcome to the Research School of Astronomy and Astrophysics!

 This tradition of expertise and development of advanced instrumentation has culminated in the Advanced Instrumentation Technology Centre (AITC), a world-class facility for developing and testing astronomical instrumentation, small satellites, and space payloads.

-The RSAA is leading Australia’s involvement in the design and construction of the international, billion-dollar Giant Magellan Telescope (GMT), the world's largest and most powerful telescope.
+The RSAA is leading Australia’s involvement in the design and construction of the international, billion-dollar Giant Magellan Telescope (GMT), one of the world's most powerful next generation telescopes.
 With a primary mirror the equivalent of 24.5 metres in diameter, the GMT will produce astronomical images up to 30 times sharper than existing ground-based telescopes.
 Using techniques currently being prototyped, this giant eye on the sky will become the platform for unprecedented discovery and insight into the evolution of the universe, galaxies, and planetary systems other than our own.
-It is scheduled to go into operation in 2020.
+It is scheduled to go into operation in 2022.

 Our distinguished faculty and research staff consists of over 40 PhD astronomers from around the world.
 With more faculty than PhD students, you are assured of close attention at all stages of your career.
 Research projects and supervisors are available in all four of our main areas of research: Galactic Archaeology, Galaxy Evolution and Cosmology, Planetary Science, and Black Hole Phenomena.
 We also offer PhD projects in instrumentation research and development, particularly in laser-guided adaptive optics and infrared instrumentation development.